Geochemistry Library and End-Member Mixing Analyses

 - Naturally occurring radioactive materials, which can be effective tracers of fluids from zones of oil and gas deposits;

-- Semi-volatile organic compounds, including polycyclic aromatic hydrocarbons (PAHs), which are potential indicators of dissolved petroleum products in groundwater;
+- Semi-volatile organic compounds, including PAHs, which are potential indicators of dissolved petroleum products in groundwater;

 - Organic carbon characteristics, including optical characteristics and separation of dissolved organic carbon fractions on the basis of polarity and molecular weight, yield different geochemical signatures when the organic compounds come from petroleum sources compared with other sources of organic carbon;